SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 For more sophisticated concepts, you can implement your own exception handling using the standard Python construct ``try: ... except: ...`` .

+.. versionadded:: X 1.1.1
+Generally a FindFailed situation is also signalled (besides that the image could not befound on the screen), if the image could not be found on the current image path and hence could not be loaded for the find process.

+To implement even more sophisticated concepts, it is possible to declare a handler function, that is visited in case of a FindFailed and allows to take corrective actions.
+There it is possible to differentiate between the 2 situations not loadable and not found.
+Before leaving the handler you can specify how the case should finally be handled (ABORT, SKIP, RETRY or PROMPT).
+If specified, a handler is always visited before any other action is taken.

+The PROMPT response now allows to recapture the image on the fly or just to capture an image, that is not loadable.

 .. versionadded:: X1.0-rc2